Making the UK greener, one house at a time

 In 2022, wind energy contributed a record 26.8% to the UK's energy mix, up from 21.8% in 2021.
 The growth continued into the first quarter of 2023, with wind power providing 32.4% of the UK's electricity, surpassing natural gas for the first time

-The UK’s wind power capacity is expected to continue to grow.
-The UK government has allocated over £380 million to boost the offshore wind sector and has invested an additional £160 million in offshore wind power hubs.
-These investments, the UK’s geographical advantages, and technological advancements position the country to remain a global leader in renewable energy for years.
+The UK's wind power capacity is expected to continue to grow.
+The UK government has allocated over £380 million to boost the offshore wind sector.
+Additionally, they have invested £160 million in offshore wind power hubs.

 TypeNumber of Wind FarmsTotal Installed Capacity (GW)Percentage of UK's Electricity Supply